Director of Graduate Studies, School of Geography, Development & Environment

 I am faculty in the Graduate Interdisciplinary Program in Social, Cultural, and Critical Theory and affiliated with the Institute for LGBT Studies and the Center for Latin American Studies.
 I also serve on the UArizona Police Department Advisory Council.

-Please feel free to contact me if you are looking to do graduate work in the areas of cultural geography or critical criminology, particularly if you are interested in issues related to neighborhood change, policing, crime, subcultures, and/or place-based identity and race with the use of qualitative and/or quantitative research methods.
+Please feel free to contact me if you are looking to do graduate work in the areas of cultural geography or critical criminology, particularly if you are interested in issues related to neighborhood change, policing, crime, subcultures, and/or place-based identity with the use of qualitative and/or quantitative research methods.
 A degree in geography is not a prerequisite to work with me.